Monumento a la Madre, Mexico City

-The Mother's Monument, or Monument to the Mother (Spanish: Monumento a la Madre), is a monument commemorating Mexican mothers, installed in Mexico City, inaugurated on May 10, 1949.
+The Monumento a la Madre (lit.
+'Monument to the Mother', also known as the Mother's Monument) is a monument commemorating Mexican mothers, installed in Mexico City, inaugurated on May 10, 1949.

 It was destroyed on September 19, 2017, after an earthquake of magnitude 7.1 on the Richter scale that shook Mexico City, and reopened on November 21, 2018.